Gianmarco0001/CryptoNotifier/README.md

 CryptoNotifier is a simple desktop application built with PyQt5 that allows users to get the latest price of cryptocurrencies and a recommendation based on the percentage change in the last 24 hours.

 !
-Please note that the program shows only values in euros and is currently available only in Italian.
+The software is currently available only in Italian language.

 # Installation